Entanglement of Identical Particles and the Detection Process: Detector-level entanglement

+The absolute value of $\gamma$ measures how strongly which-way information is erased by a measurement: For $|\gamma|=\gamma_{\text{max}}$, the two states $\hat O_{R/L} \ket A, \hat O_{R/L} \ket B$ are linearly dependent.
+Hence, one cannot design any discriminating measurement in this case.
+For particles which are prepared initially in linearly independent external quantum states, such detection erases the information about their provenience.
+They are hence completely indistinguishable for such a detector setting.

-For particles with some overlap at the detector, situations occur in which $\gamma\neq 0$, even if they are in principle distinguishable because of $\braket{A}{B}=0$.
-On the other hand, for any non-orthogonal states with $0<|\braket{A}{B}|<1$, there are projectors which do differentiate the two states.
-Physical distinguishability hence strongly depends on the detectors' settings.
-For our purpose of exploring the consequences of indistinguishability on entanglement, it is sufficient to consider real and negative $\gamma$ which corresponds to the case of HOM interferometry.
+For particles with some spatial overlap at the detectors, situations occur in which $\gamma\neq 0$, even if $\braket{A}{B}=0$.
+In other words, the detection setup can effectively inhibit the differentiation of the particles that was possible before the measurement process.
+In turn, for any non-orthogonal states with $0<|\braket{A}{B}|<1$, there are projectors which \emph{do} differentiate the two states.
+Physical distinguishability hence strongly depends on the settings of the detectors.
+For our purpose of exploring the consequences of indistinguishability on entanglement, it is sufficient to consider real and negative $\gamma$, which corresponds to the case of HOM interferometry.

+Physically speaking, the balance of the path weights $D_{LR}$ and $D_{RL}$ governs the ambiguity of the setup, whereas the effective indistinguishability $\gamma$ quantifies the coherence of the two two-particle paths.
+The (anti)symmetrization of the wave-function has an impact on observables only if the path weights do both not vanish \emph{and} $\gamma \neq 0$.